-The on-site soils are not appropriate to be used as structural site grading fill, however, they may be used as general grading fill in landscape areas.
+The on-site soils are not appropriate to be used as structural site grading fill; however, they may be used as general grading fill in landscape areas.

-A geotechnical engineer from GSH will need to verify that all mass movement deposit soils, fill material (if encountered) and topsoil/disturbed soils have been completely removed and suitable natural soils encountered prior to the placement of structural site grading fills, floor slabs, foundations, or rigid pavements.
+A geotechnical engineer from GSH will need to verify that all fill material (if encountered) and topsoil/disturbed soils have been completely removed and suitable natural soils encountered prior to the placement of structural site grading fills, floor slabs, foundations, or rigid pavements.